 Erastus is a ACP's project Data Analyst.
 He has a Bsc in Mathematics from the University of Nairobi.
 He is experienced in data management and visualization.
 His Interest includes spatial data mining, analysis, statistical analysis together with the utilization of 3D geographical information systems (GIS) for data pattern visualization.

 Ms. Winfridah Kemunto

-Winfridah is the Amboseli Conservation Program's database assistant.
+Winfridah is the Amboseli Conservation Program's database Administrator.
 She has a certificate from Pitman Training Institute and vast experience in working with big data that involve database management, basic analysis, digital library, data mining and data visualization.
 Her interests include spatial data mining and presentation.
 Before Joining ACP, she worked as a data clerk at South Rift Land Owners Association (SORALO).

 Mr. Sakimba Kimiti

 Sakimba is currently pursuing a PhD at the University of Lyon 2 in France.
 He previously worked as an Assistant Researcher for the Amboseli Conservation Program.
 He holds a Bachelor of Science (Wildlife Management and Conservation) degree from the University of Nairobi and a Master of Science degree in Range Management from the same University.
 Prior to joining the ACP, he worked as an Ecological Assistant at South Rift Land Owners Association.
 At ACP, he is involved in projects dealing with the Dynamics of Predation on Spatial -temporal Basis and in Human Ecology.
 His other interests include: GIS, remote sensing, satellite imagery, ecological monitoring, land use change and ecosystem vulnerability.